theresechambers-reztech/Infrastruture-Sytems-portfolio/README.md

 The goal of this portfolio is to demonstrate **how I think**, not just what tools or certifications I have.
 Each entry focuses on problem identification, decision-making, troubleshooting steps, and lessons learned.

-## What you’ll find here
-- Troubleshooting case studies (real-world scenarios)
-- Networking and cybersecurity labs
-- Cloud fundamentals and architecture notes
-- Clear documentation written for both technical and non-technical audiences

-This portfolio will continue to evolve as I complete additional labs, certifications, and projects.

 ## Lab Environment